chrstnbwnkl/cosmetics/README.md

 To learn more about the editing capabilities, please check out my 2023 FOSS4G presentation about editing pgRouting topologies.

+> Note: for now, this is only tested on Linux and may or may not work on macOS.
+Accepting pull requests for a Windows/Powershell port of the setup script :-)

 ## Getting started

 To start editing your OSM extract of choice, you need to follow these steps: